supertwist/asterisky/ollama-outline.md

 ***Generated using Ollama, `gpt-oss:120b`.
-Fixing markdown - the formula in 5.1 in incoorectly rendered - I need to go deep on markdown renderings of formulas, and will review in detail and comment as time allows.
+Fixing markdown - the formula in 5.1 in incorrectly rendered - I need to go deep on markdown renderings of formulas, and will review in detail and comment as time allows.
 For now, just a useful roadmap.***

 **Things to do**
 + Fix 5.1 formula